erichVK5/erichVK5-suzy-Q-cable-v1/README.md

 # Cautionary note

-This SuzyQ adaptor has been tested successfully on a CR50 based Lenovo Ideapad Chromebook with a GeminiLake motherboard, but your mileage may vary on other devices, and there is always a possibility of harm being done to USB ports if specifications change or there are during assembly.
+This SuzyQ adaptor has been tested successfully on a CR50 based Lenovo Ideapad Chromebook with a GeminiLake motherboard, but your mileage may vary on other devices, and there is always a possibility of harm being done to USB ports if specifications change or there are mistakes during assembly.